 If all of the above possibilities are exhausted or are not possible after consultation with superiors, paid leave of absence from work may be considered.
 In that case, please contact HR & HR Development.

 For detailed information, for examples on the conditions to claim child sickness benefit (Kinderkrankengeld), please go to the website of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth: https://www.bmfsfj.de/bmfsfj/aktuelles/alle-meldungen/kinderkrankengeld-wird-ausgeweitet/164738 (information provided in German)

-An English-language overview of the child sickness benefit (Kinderkrankengeld) can be found on the following website:
+An English-language explanation of the child sickness benefit (Kinderkrankengeld) can be found on the following website:

-The instructions for handling the coronavirus in the area of responsibility of the Hessian Ministry of Higher Education, Research, Science and the Arts (Dienstanweisung zum Umgang mit dem Corona-Virus im Geschäftsbereich des HMWK), dated February 16, 2021, remain unaffected.
+The instructions for handling the coronavirus in the area of responsibility of the Hessian Ministry of Science and the Arts (Dienstanweisung zum Umgang mit dem Corona-Virus im Geschäftsbereich des HMWK), dated November 30, 2021, remain unaffected.